Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 Get Started

-Ever wondered how some companies consistently outperform their competitors?
+Why does some companies consistently outperform their competitors?
 It's not just about a stellar product or aggressive marketing.
 It's about understanding and nurturing your customers.
 That is where Net Promoter Score comes into play.

-NPS is a simple yet powerful metric that measures customer loyalty and satisfaction by asking customers a single question: "On a scale of 0 to 10, how likely are you to recommend our company/product to a friend or colleague?"
+NPS is a simple yet powerful metric that measures customer loyalty and satisfaction by asking customers a single question:

 Over two-thirds of Fortune 100 companies continuously leverage NPS to drive profitable growth.
 The magic lies in how we categorize responses to the NPS survey question:

 • Promoters (9-10): These are your raving fans, the ones who can't stop talking about your brand.
 They're your biggest advocates and drivers of growth.